 Once you’ve determined what the most important instrument is on your track (e.g. the kick, vocal, synth, bass), use it as a reference point and build all other elements around it.

 When mixing, ask yourself “How can I help make the most important element shine?”

 I typically start with the kick.
 Any time I add an element that causes the kick to lose punch I know I need to adjust the new element.

 It takes time!
-Mixing down a track does not involve slapping a limiter on top and uploading it to Soundcloud saying “plz download,” it involves effort, hard work, and time.
+Mixing down a track involves effort, hard work, and time.

 If you know that you’re heading out in 30 minutes, then it’s probably not the best time to start a mixdown.
 Find a time where you can commit a couple of hours solely to mixing.

-Mixing at a low level not only reduces the risk of ear fatigue (and permanent hearing damage), but it’s a great way to judge your mix more accurately because:
+Mixing at a lower level not only reduces the risk of ear fatigue (and permanent hearing damage), but it’s a great way to judge your mix more accurately because: